mem48/geocompr/main.md

 #> integer(0)
 ```

+The contents of the result should be as you expected:
-What is expected here is that we get a positive (`1`) response for the first two points and a negative (empty vector - `integer(0)`) from the last two.
+the function returns a positive (`1`) result for the first two points, and a negative result (represented by an empty vector, `integer(0)`) is returned for the last two.
 What may be unexpected is that the result comes in the form of a list.
-By default the results are a sparse matrix, which reduces the size of the output on multi-feature objects.
+This is because topological operations in the **sf** return a sparse matrix by default, which is useful in that it reduces the memory requirements of the output from operations on multi-feature objects.
 To return the result as a logical vector, of the type that can be used for subsetting and other operations, the result must be returned as a *dense matrix*.
-This can be done using the `sparse` argument as follows:
+This can be done by setting the `sparse` argument to `FALSE` as follows:

 ```r